 Founding DirectorPolicy & Editorial TeamAdvocacy TeamCommunications TeamDevelopment TeamAdministration TeamCounselTo view The Sentry staff, visit thesentry.org/about

 John is the author or co-author of ten books.
 His latest book, Unlikely Brothers, is a dual memoir co-authored with his first “little brother” in the Big Brothers/Big Sisters program.
 His previous two books were co-authored with Don Cheadle: Not On Our Watch, a New York Times bestseller and NAACP non-fiction book of the year, and The Enough Moment: Fighting to End Africa's Worst Human Rights Crimes.
-He is also beginning a book project on the Congo, in collaboration with actor Ryan Gosling, will be published in December 2018.
+His next book, Congo Stories, co-authored with DR Congolese activist Fidel Bafilemba with photographs from actor Ryan Gosling, will be published in December 2018.

 John also serves as Executive Director of Not On Our Watch, founded by Matt Damon, Don Cheadle, Brad Pitt, and George Clooney.

 Brian Adeba is a journalist by training and was previously an Associate of the Security Governance Group, a think-tank that focuses on security sector reform in fragile countries.
 Over the last few years, his research interests have focused on the inter-linkages of media, conflict, human rights and security.
 He supervised the coverage of the conflict zones of Darfur, Southern Kordofan, Blue Nile and Eastern Sudan for the Boston-based Education Development Center’s Sudan Radio Service project in Nairobi, Kenya.
 Prior to this, he served as a project and publications coordinator at the think-tank, The Centre for International Governance Innovation in Waterloo, Canada.
 In the media, Brian edited Tech Media Reports (Now the Wire Report) in Ottawa, Canada, where he focused on regulatory issues in the Canadian parliament.
 He holds a masters degree in journalism from Carleton University in Ottawa, Canada.